vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 We choose to use either:

 - the mark price of the market to approximate $F_u$ or
-- configure the "market price for funding purposes" as part of the market proposal and use this methodology to approximate $F_u$ and  oracle to approximate $S_u$, so this is effectively the difference between the time-weighted average prices (TWAP) of the two.
+- configure the "market price for funding purposes" as part of the market proposal using [composite prices method](./0089-COMP-composing_prices.md) and use this methodology to approximate $F_u$ and oracle to approximate $S_u$, so this is effectively the difference between the time-weighted average prices (TWAP) of the two.
 An optional interest rate and clamp function are included in the funding rate calculation, see the [funding payment calculation](#funding-payment-calculation) section for details.

 ## 1. Product parameters